abajwa-hw/security-workshops/Setup-ranger-22.md

 - Now look at the audit reports for the above and notice that audit reports for the queries show up in Ranger

-- Create hive policies in Ranger for group legal
+- Create hive policy in Ranger for group legal so members have read access to all columns of sample_08
 ```
 db name: default
 table: sample_08